Acronyms: A Word Formation Process

 Haspelmath, Martins and Andrew Sims (2010).
 Understanding morphology.
 London: Hodder Education.

-Morphs and Allomorphs: morpheme realizations
+Morphs and Allomorphs: Morpheme Realizations

 Bolanle Elizabeth Arokoyo